-1939 A young Hollywood hopeful is forced to watch her own career fizzle as her boyfriend's blossoms in Lew Brown's new musical, Yokel Boy.
-Lois January and Buddy Ebsen star in the new show, opening tonight at the Majestic Theatre on Broadway.
-There will be 208 performances.
+1939 A young Hollywood hopeful is forced to watch her own career fizzle as her boyfriend's blossoms in Lew Brown's musical Yokel Boy.
+Lois January and Buddy Ebsen star in the new show, opening at the Majestic Theatre on Broadway.
+There are 208 performances.

 2000 The high-altitude comedy, The Man in the Flying Lawn Chair, begins performances at New York City's 78th Street Theatre Lab.
-The ensemble created piece explores the real life Larry Walters, who launched himself to 16,000 feet in an aluminum lawn chair, with the help of fifty surplus weather balloons, where he was spotted by passing aircraft.
+The ensemble-created piece explores the real-life Larry Walters, who launched himself to 16,000 feet in an aluminum lawn chair, with the help of 50 surplus weather balloons, where he was spotted by passing aircraft.

 2001 Brooke Shields returns to Broadway as Sally Bowles in the Cabaret revival.
-Also today, pop singer, '80s icon and future Tony Award-winning composer Cyndi Lauper stars in David Henry Hwang's new musical Largo, which had a brief run at New York Stage and Film's summer season at Vassar College's Powerhouse Theatre.
+Also, pop singer, '80s icon, and future Tony Award-winning composer Cyndi Lauper stars in David Henry Hwang's new musical Largo, which has a brief run at New York Stage and Film's summer season at Vassar College's Powerhouse Theatre.

 2011 The London premiere of Stephen Sondheim and John Weidman's musical Road Show opens at the Menier Chocolate Factory.
 Directed by John Doyle, the production stars Michael Jibson and David Bedella as brothers Addison and Wilson Mizner.

 2011 Emmy-winning actor-comic Judy Gold, who was seen Off-Broadway in 25 Questions for a Jewish Mother, returns to the New York stage in a new show entitled The Judy Show: My Life as a Sitcom, opening at the DR2 Theatre July 6.